ProgramMaster Logo

 Symposium Structure-Property Relationships of Bulk Metallic Glasses

-Organizer(s) Sebastian A. Kube, University of California Santa Barbara
+Organizer(s) Sebastian A. Kube, University Of Wisconsin - Madison

 Robert Maass, Federal Institute of Materials Research and Testing (BAM)